-For many people who grew up in care, the search for records and information – so vital to identity and to the process of reconnecting with family – can be frustrating, complicated, time-consuming, expensive and traumatic.
+For anyone who grew up in care, the search for information – so vital to identity and to the process of reconnecting with family – can be frustrating, complicated, time-consuming, expensive and traumatic.
 The Find and Connect website can help you locate and get access to your own personal records which may be kept by Churches, government departments or organisations such as the State Library where records have been deposited.

 Find & Connect Australia, brings together historical resources relating to institutional care at the national level in Australia.
 You can use Find & Connect Australia to find information, including documents and images, about

 * public figures, and

 Find & Connect Australia is also the overarching website for the other State and Territory websites.
 You can use Find & Connect Australia to search across all of the national, state and territory websites.
 You can also access the individual State and Territory websites from the Home page.
 Child welfare was and remains largely under the administration of the state and territory governments, and this is why individual Find and Connect websites have been developed for all Australian jurisdictions.

 You will not find personal information or private records in Find & Connect Australia.
 This website contains only information that is already published and/or in the public domain, or information that stakeholders have agreed to place in the public domain to help Forgotten Australians and Former Child Migrants access records.
 Put simply, it is a resource to help you find where records are kept.

 The State Library of South Australia holds significant records of churches, particularly including baptismal, marriage and burial registers.
 These records often include photographs and administrative records, correspondence, Sunday School records, and other material.

 Some records are on microfilm, others need to be consulted in the Somerville Reading Room.
 Records less than 30 years old may only be copied with the permission of the church concerned.